Rural Housing Service, USDA.

 (a) To be eligible to receive loans from the PRLF, ultimate recipients must:

-(i) Currently have a Rural Development Section 515, 514 loans, or 516 grant for the property to be assisted by the PRLF demonstration program.
+(i) Currently have a Rural Development Section 515, 514 loans and 516 grant for the property to be assisted by the PRLF demonstration program, or be a transferee of such a loan before receiving any benefits from the PRLF demonstration program.

-(ii) Certify that the principal officers (including their immediate family) of the ultimate recipient, hold no legal or financial interest in the intermediary.
+(iii) Certify that the ultimate recipient along with its principal officers (including their immediate family), hold no legal or financial interest or in the intermediary.

 Other Administrative Requirements